daniel41silva05/ISEP_2023_2024_LAPR2/docs/sprintA/us008/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US006" - ...
-* There is a dependency on "US007" - ...
+* There is a dependency on "US006 - Register a vehicle"  is required as there must be at least one vehicle registered for there to be a list of vehicles in need of a check-up.
+* There is a dependency on "US007 - Register a vehicle's overhaul" is necessary as it provides access to the last overhaul, enabling determination of when a specific vehicle should be included in this list.
+Additionally, it is one of the pieces of information displayed about the vehicle when the list is requested.

 ### 1.5 Input and Output Data

 **Input Data:**

 * Typed data:
-    * a reference
-    * a designation
-    * an informal description
-    * a technical description
-    * an estimated duration
-    * an estimated cost
+    * Range of kilometers for overhaul.
+    * The number of kilometers remaining before reaching the review limit that FM wants to be informed about.

 * Selected data:
-    * a task category
+    * Vehicles category.

 **Output Data:**

-* List of existing task categories
+* List of vehicles nedeed check-up.
-* (In)Success of the operation
+* (In)Success of the operation.

 ### 1.6.
 System Sequence Diagram (SSD)